Pros and Cons of Attic Insulation Types

 And no, I didn’t call you Shirley.

 First, let’s discuss the most common types of insulation available for attics; spray foam, loose-fill fiberglass, cellulose, and fiberglass batts.
-Those aren’t the only types available, but they make up the vast majority of what’s used in Minnesota attics.
+Those aren’t the only types available, but they make up the vast majority of what’s used in the Minnesota attics where I operate.
 For the listed R-values below, this refers to the material’s ability to resist the transfer of heat and is all per-inch.
 The higher the number, the better.
-The minimum R-value for a new Minnesota attic is R-49.

 Unfortunately, the easiest way to add insulation to just about any place in your home is to install fiberglass batts.
 Fiberglass batts are typically the worst insulation for any job, but they’re easy to pick up in the store and easy to roll out, so people use them.
 The image below shows an atrocious installation at a two-year-old home in an upscale neighborhood of an inner-ring suburb of the Twin Cities.
 Yep, this passed the city inspection.